jjw2/SDC_Term1_P4/README.md

     - a check of lane width
     - a check that the difference between successive curvatures isn't too great
 4. If the sanity check passes for both lines, report a successful fit and push the appropriate values to the history buffers
-5. If the sanity check failes for either line, report a failed fit instance, and don't push any values, meaning the last best values of fit, curvature, lane offset, etc, will be used for the current frame
+5. If the sanity check fails for either line, report a failed fit instance, and don't push any values, meaning the last best values of fit, curvature, lane offset, etc, will be used for the current frame
 6. Project the best fit of the lane down to the original image and print statistics on the image (curvature, center line offset)